-We typically offer our customers standard payment terms of 30 days, although during downturns in activity, customers often take 65 days or more to settle accounts.
+We typically offer our customers standard payment terms of 30 days, although customers often take 65 days or more to settle accounts.
 For sales into certain countries or for select customers, we might require payment upfront or credit support through a letter of credit.
 For longer term projects, we typically require progress payments as important milestones are reached.
-On average, we collect our receivables in about 60 days from shipment resulting in a substantial investment in accounts receivable.
-Standard terms with our vendors are 90 days.
+On average, we collect our receivables in about 70 days from shipment resulting in a substantial investment in accounts receivable.
+Standard terms with our vendors are 60 days.
 For critical items sourced from significant vendors, we have settled accounts more quickly, sometimes in exchange for early payment discounts.